nmattia/nmattia.com/src/content/blog/raspberry-pi-prusalink-https.md

 sudo ufw default allow outgoing
 ```

 The idea is to eventually deny incoming traffic by default.
 This means no SSH, no HTTP access (for e.g. the PrusaLink webpage).
-Even the `<hostname>.local` address lookup will fail at this point (because the query broadcast by the router is also denied entry).
-So before we disable all incoming traffic by default, let's allow specific incoming traffic for SSH, HTTP and also mDNS (the address lookup):
+At this stage, even `<hostname>.local` may stop resolving, as mDNS queries (the address lookup using broadcast) will also be blocked by the firewall.
+So before we disable all incoming traffic by default, let's allow specific incoming traffic for SSH, HTTP and also mDNS:

 ```bash
 sudo ufw allow 22/tcp # for SSH, equivalent to 'ufw allow SSH'